 A fine example of everything we have to offer.

-Phase two, a couple of years later in 2020, involved transforming a site, previously home to a portacabin, into a wildlife garden, complete with talking bench, raised planters and a cob sculpture that was not only created by local school children, with support from Cobnuts, but that also doubles up as a bug hotel.
+Phase two, a couple of years later in 2020, involved transforming a site, previously home to a Portacabin, into a wildlife garden, complete with talking bench, raised planters and a cob bug hotel sculpture that was created by local children from Arlesford Primary School, with support from Suzie Jenkins of the Cobnuts Co-operative.
 Find out more about the cob sculpture on our art commissions page.